Author: Michal Szymanski

 CreativeFolks Home Page

-To attract potential customers we take advantage of content marketing - that means we write articles related to interests of our target group (like high-quality posts about digital marketing in this case).
+To attract potential customers we take advantage of content marketing - that means we write articles related to the interests of our target group (in this case high-quality posts about digital marketing).

 Of course, if the new visitor comes to our website we cannot immediately display him our offer.
 There is no relationship between us and he just doesn't trust us yet.
 If he gets an offer directly after entering our website, he will probably leave at the same moment.

-We'll build our relation step by step.
-At the beginning, we'll give him something valuable for free - our high-quality ebook "The 50 best growth hacking tactics which will boost your sales".
+We'll therefore build our relationship step by step.
+In the beginning, we'll give him something valuable for free - our high-quality ebook "The 50 best growth hacking tactics which will boost your sales".

-If after downloading the ebook he will return to our website - that means he likes our content.
-We can take the next step and ask him for the subscription to our newsletter.
+If after downloading the ebook he returns to our website - that means he likes our content.
+We can then take the next step and ask him to the subscribe to our newsletter.

-We'll write a simple algorithm which lets the website remember this user, and instead of proposing him the second time downloading our free ebook, it will display him a form and suggest the subscription.
+We'll write a simple algorithm which lets the website remember this user, and instead of asking him the second time to download our free ebook, it will display a form and suggest the newsletter subscription.

 If he does - it means he trusts us.
-He left us his personal data and in today's world, it's a big deal.
+He left us his personal data and in today's world, that's a big deal.

-That's the first, simple, but still very efficient, algorithm we'll build.
+That's the first, simple, but still very effective, algorithm we'll build.

-The first visit of the user - our website displays him a proposition of downloading our free ebook.
+The first visit of the user - our website displays an offer to download our free ebook.

-User have downloaded the ebook and after some time he comes back to our website - the algorithm will remember him and instead of display him again the proposition of downloading the ebook (what he has already done, so it's senseless) it will display him a suggestion of subscription to our newsletter.
+The user has downloaded the ebook and after some time he comes back to our website - the algorithm remembers him and instead of displaing the ebook download proposition (what he has already done, so it's senseless) it will suggest a subscription to our newsletter.

-If the user subscribes to our newsletter and proves his trust to us - it means he is ready to see an offer of our company.
-The algorithm will replace subscription form with the card informing about our services.
+If the user subscribes to our newsletter and proves his trust to us - it means he is ready to see an offer from our company.
+The algorithm will replace a subscription form with a card informing him about our services.

-Of course, it's only the beginning of the exciting adventure with automation.
+Of course, it's only the beginning of our exciting adventure with automation.

-In the further lessons, we'll learn to create advanced scoring algorithms, related content system, recovering shopping cart mechanisms, various methods of modals triggering, automated marketing actions and behavioral analysis.
+In the later lessons, we'll learn to create advanced scoring algorithms, related content system, shopping cart recovery mechanisms, various methods of modals triggering, automated marketing actions and behavioral analysis.